nickdaria/prodversion/README.md

 # prodversion
-An extension of semantic versioning designed for production environments for software and hardware versioning across languages and architectures
+An extension of semantic versioning designed for software and hardware versioning across languages and architectures in production environments

 ## Features
 - Encodes/decodes as a common 64 byte sequence (cross arch, endianness agnostic)